Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

 \subsection{Decoding Process}

-This section outlines the decoding process for a $2\Omega$ BL input signal, $x = x(t), t\in \mathbb{R}$, using the AIF-TEM's output, denoted by $\{t_n\}_{n = 0}^{N}$, where $N$ denotes the total number of samples.
-The decoding algorithm for the new adaptive method proposed herein extends Lazar's framework \cite{lazar2003time,lazar2004time,lazar2004perfect} using, as in the non-adaptive TEM schemes considered in the literature, techniques given in \cite{benedetto1994theory,duffin1952class}.
-In particular, by segment-based reconstruction, the proposed algorithm introduces an adaptation by dynamically adjusting in the decoding process the bias based on the estimated maximum amplitude value observed in the preceding $w$ sampling points, as detailed in \eqref{c_n} and in Proposition~\ref{map_success} using MAP block. \off{, particularly for scenarios where the bias changes with each sampling iteration.} \off{He established that perfect recovery of BL signals is feasible from a noise-free output.}
+This section outlines the decoding process for a $2\Omega$ BL input signal, $x = x(t), t\in \mathbb{R}$, using the output of AIF-TEM, denoted by $\{t_n\}_{n = 0}^{N}$, with $N$ denotes the total number of samples.
+The decoding algorithm proposed herein extends the framework introduced by Lazar \cite{lazar2004time,lazar2004perfect} and builds upon classical reconstruction techniques employed in non-adaptive TEM schemes \cite{benedetto1994theory,duffin1952class}.
+In particular, we adopt a segment-based reconstruction approach, where the decoder dynamically adjusts the bias during reconstruction in accordance with the estimated maximum amplitude observed over the preceding $w$ sampling intervals, as defined in \eqref{c_n}.
+In practical implementation, synchronization between the encoder and decoder is achieved by sharing the adaptive bias update rule and its initialization parameters.
+In the sampling framework, the adaptive bias sequence ${b_n}$ is deterministically generated from the time differences ${T_n}$ via the MAP block described in Section~\ref{MAP Modes}.
+Since both encoder and decoder implement the same update mechanism with identical initialization, the decoder can regenerate the corresponding bias values.

+\off{, particularly for scenarios where the bias changes with each sampling iteration.} \off{He established that perfect recovery of BL signals is feasible from a noise-free output.}

 Thus, the decoding process utilizes $\mathcal{S}$ segments $W_i, i \in [1:\mathcal{S}]$, each characterized by a continuous interval, $W_i =[t_{a},t_{b}]$.
 Here, $a=\sum_{k=0}^{i-1}L_{k}+1$ and $b=\sum_{k=1}^{i}L_{k}$, where $L_i$ denotes the number of discrete sampling times within the $i-$th segment, starting with $L_0=0$.
 The duration of each window $W_i$ in time is $|W_i| = t_b - t_a$.
 Let $S_{W_i} = \{a,..., b\}$ denote the specific samples within each $W_i$ segment.
 The total number of samples in the recovery process is given by $N = \sum_iL_i$.